 Length: 7 pages

-This bill was introduced on May 3, 2007, in a previous session of Congress, but was not enacted.
+This bill was introduced on May 3, 2007, in a previous session of Congress, but it did not receive a vote.

 May 3, 2007